Regional consistency evaluation and sample size calculation under two MRCTs: Method

 We propose to extend criterion (\ref{eq:criterion-I}) to

-to warrant the consistency based on the pooled samples from two studies after overall significance in both studies.
-This proposal based on the pooled data is intuitively more sensible than claiming consistency when the two studies meet the consistency criterion (\ref{eq:criterion-I}) simultaneously.
-We will provide more comments in Remark~\ref{rmk:pooling}.
+to ensure consistency based on the pooled samples from two studies following the establishment of overall significance in both studies.
+This pooled data-based approach appears more intuitive and reasonable than claiming consistency when the two studies meet the consistency criterion (\ref{eq:criterion-I}) simultaneously.
+Additional remarks are provided in Remark~\ref{rmk:pooling}. \begin{proposition} Under the alternative hypothesis with $d^{(1)}>0$ and $d^{(2)}>0$, the consistency probability specified by the LHS of (\ref{eq:criterion-I-pool}) is approximately